-Bus plummets down slope, kills at least 24 passengers in Peru
+At least 24 killed in Peru after bus plummets down slope

 The company that operates the bus route, Molina Union, confirmed the death toll to the Reuters news agency on Monday but declined to offer further details.

-Monday’s accident is the latest deadly tragedy to unfold on Peru’s roadways, made all the more perilous by the steep terrain of the Andes Mountains.
+Monday’s crash is the latest deadly incident on Peru’s roadways, many of which have been built on the steep terrain of the Andes Mountains.

-In January, for instance, a bus carrying 60 passengers dove off a cliff in northern Peru.
-Preliminary reports indicated at least 24 people died in that crash as well.
+In January, a bus carrying 60 passengers dove off a cliff in northern Peru, killing at least 24 passengers, according to preliminary reports.

-In 2021, a string of fatal passenger-vehicle accidents occurred within a span of four days, including two bus crashes.
+In 2021, a string of crashes occurred within a span of four days, including two involving buses.
 One plunged into a ravine in the country’s southeast, while another toppled off a cliff some 60km (37 miles) from the capital Lima.

-Authorities investigating the latter said “recklessness” and “high speed” contributed to the deadly accident.
-Experts have also questioned whether the bus drivers navigating these winding mountain roads receive proper training.
+Authorities investigating the latter said “recklessness” and “high speed” were contributing factors.
+Experts also have questioned whether the bus drivers navigating these winding mountain roads received proper training.

-Meanwhile, in an interview with RPP, Mayor Zevallos Pacheco expressed frustration with the Ministry of Transportation and Communications for allegedly not looking into a recent avalanche that took place on the same roadway as Monday’s crash.
+Meanwhile, in an interview with RPP, Mayor Zevallos Pacheco expressed frustration with the Ministry of Transportation and Communications, which he accused of not looking into a recent avalanche that took place on the same roadway where Monday’s crash took place.

 “Practically as a result of this, we have an accident,” he told RPP.

-The news outlet reported that traffic accidents have increased in Peru in recent years, with injuries climbing from 38,447 in 2020 to 53,544 in 2022.
-Traffic-related deaths have also risen to 3,311 as of last year.
+The news outlet reported that traffic accidents have increased in Peru in recent years, with injuries climbing from 38,447 in 2020 to 53,544 last year.
+Traffic-related deaths also rose to 3,311 for 2022.